The Young Artists Orchestra of Las Vegas: Activities

-Past Concerts
+Past concerts

 The YAO is one of the largest presenters of performing arts programming in the state of Nevada.
 It typically performs over fifteen concerts & events each season.
 Most concerts are usually held at the Windmill Library Performing Arts Center operated by Las Vegas–Clark County Library District and the Smith Center for the Performing Arts.
 The YAO also presents community outreach concerts, in which the group travels to a nearby venue to perform for local kids and community members.
 Many of these outreach concerts are held at the local libraries.

-Unique Programs & Commissions
+Unique programs and commissions

 The YAO presents many unique programs and collaborations to its members and general public.
 In 2017 and 2018 the YAO collaborated with local funky hip-hop/jazz band from Las Vegas, The Lique, by performing their albums backed by a full symphony orchestra.
 During the 2020/21 season Music Director, Yunior Lopez, created the One Night in Havana project with Cuban singer Noybel Gorgoy.
 The project orchestrated revived music by Buena Vista Social Club and pre-revolution Cuban music with arrangement and orchestras by famed Cuban pianist Hilario Durán, Roberto Occhipinti, Yunior Lopez, and Arturo Hernandez.
-The project premiered on September 21, 2019 and was performed at the Cox Performing Arts Center in St. George, Utah on November 2, 2019.
+The project premiered on September 21, 2019, and was performed at the Cox Performing Arts Center in St. George, Utah on November 2, 2019.